 Once you've got these things, you're ready to go.
-To run our top 25 page list through our smoothness benchmark (which tests scrolling speed for sites that scroll, or interaction speed for sites that have interactions):
+To run our top 25 page set through our smoothness measurement (which tests scrolling speed for sites that scroll, or interaction speed for sites that have interactions):

 mkdir ~/perf # or wherever you want to put the benchmarks

 chmod +x ./run_measurement

 ./run_benchmark --browser=canary smoothness.top_25

 If you've got a chrome checkout of your own (Get the Code), then just do this:

 tools/perf/run_measurement --browser=release smoothness tools/perf/page_sets/top_25.json